This is the multi-page printable view of this section. Click here to print.

 Managing Block Storage Resources

-If you need to modify settings of created Block Storage or add or delete connected servers, you can perform tasks on the Block Storage Details page.
+If you need to modify the settings of a created Block Storage or add or remove connected servers, you can perform the tasks on the Block Storage Details page.

-You can modify the name of a volume.
-To modify the volume name, follow these steps:
+You can rename a volume.
+To rename a volume, follow these steps.

 - Click the Block Storage menu.
-This will take you to the Block Storage List page.
+Navigate to the Block Storage list page.

-- Click the Modify button of Volume Name.
-The Modify Volume Name popup window opens.
+- Click the Edit button of the Volume name.
+The Edit Volume Name popup window opens.

 - Enter the volume name and click the Confirm button.

-You can expand the capacity of a volume.
-To expand capacity, follow these steps:
+You can expand the volume capacity.
+To expand the capacity, follow the steps below.

 - Enter the capacity and click the Confirm button.